TmxAutoTeam/TmxAutoTeam/README.md

 ### Hi there 👋

+We are a team From Thermax Automation Department!

+🔭 We're currently working on Adding our Progams on Git Architecture

+🤔 We're looking for help with making our program addition and deployment easier.

 <!--
 **TmxAutoTeam/TmxAutoTeam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.